 If you're visiting the City of Light or planning when to come, check our recommendations to see what's happening each month.

 Our month-by-month Paris events calendar shows you the big picture.

 For details, click through to see the monthly calendar.

-Of course you'll find famous Paris events such as the famous Winter and Summer Sales, Fashion Week, Mardi Gras, the Paris Marathon, Bastille Day celebrations, top museum exhibits, concerts, and Christmas/New Year Eve festivities listed each month - but we also tell you about lesser-known "insider" activities and free fun things to do in Paris that you won't find in most other guides.
+Of course you'll find famous Paris events such as the famous Winter and Summer Sales, Fashion Week, Mardi Gras, the Paris Marathon, Bastille Day, top museum exhibits, concerts, and Christmas/New Year Eve festivities - but we also tell you about lesser-known "insider" activities and free fun things to do in Paris that you won't find in most other guides.